pretix/pretix/doc/user/faq.rst

 First, you could just create some orders in your real shop and cancel/refund them later.
-If you don't want to process real payments for the tests, you can either use a "manual" payment method like bank transfer and just mark the orders as paid with the button in the backend, or if you want to use e.g. Stripe, you can configure pretix to use your keys for the Stripe test sytem and use their test credit cars.
+If you don't want to process real payments for the tests, you can either use a "manual" payment method like bank transfer and just mark the orders as paid with the button in the backend, or if you want to use e.g. Stripe, you can configure pretix to use your keys for the Stripe test system and use their test credit cars.
 Read our :ref:`Stripe documentation <stripe>` for more information.

 Second, you could create a separate event, just for testing.
 In the last step of the :ref:`event creation process <event_create>`,